 A large factor in choosing your child’s schooling is your religious beliefs, and whether or not you want the school to reflect that.
 Many parents choose to send their children to religiously affiliated private schools, or parochial schools, because they wish for their children to have early exposure to religion.

 The desire for higher education after high school is another reason many parents consider private schools.
 Although the study found that there was no difference in the ability for academic attainability in both public and private school students, there is statistical evidence to support that private school grads choose are more likely to attend college than public school grads.
+A whole 99% of students at Catholic schools graduate high school.
 Up to 95% of graduates from private high schools without religious affiliation choose to go on to attend a four-year institute, compared to only 49% of public school graduates.

 Interaction with classmates is another facet that parents consider when choosing a school.
 While bullying is an unfortunate part of many schools, both private and public, private schools tend to have smaller class sizes which allow teachers to watch behavior more closely.
 When contemplating which type of school is better for parents worried about bullying, a private school may be able to regulate bullies more closely, but no school can promise to be 100% bully-free.

 Cost is another primary reason why parents might choose public school over private school.
 Even though public schools have larger class sizes and a more rigid curriculum, they also don’t charge tuition.
 Private schools have expensive tuition fees, some of which can be as expensive as college tuition (more expensive, in some cases).

 Private schools also tend to have stricter acceptance policies, whereas public schools will usually take all types of students.
 Most students who attend private schools have to be accepted into the program, and parents could potentially go through a few different schools before they find one that will accept their child.